Click here to see the garden at Villa Augustus!

 To the left of the pond is the small wood, with paths winding between the shrubs and larger trees such as oak, beech, linden, prunus and willow.
 There is a small copse of nut trees and a grass field where you can enjoy a cup of tea, read a book or listen to the birds.
 In the daisy field in front of the Wantijzaal, there is a coffeepot sculpture by Klaas Gubbels.

-If we turn immediately right as we leave the wood, we come to the ‘Limonaia’, the hothouse that is home to the lemon trees from November to April.
-From May to October, the Limonaia can be hired as a function room.
+If we turn immediately right as we leave the wood, we come to the the ‘Limonaia’, the hothouse that is home to the lemon trees from November to April.
+From May to October, the Limonaia is used as our pop-up restaurant.
 Large glass doors open, beautifully set long tables, curtains waving, special bouquets of flowers and birds singing.
 In the autumn, there is music on Sundays: violins and cellos from renowned string quartets, as part of the Villa Augustus cultural programme.

 If we walk further, we have to cross ‘running water’.
 The Villa Augustus garden is bisected by a canal, a narrow stream of water pumped up from the Vlij river.
 Via De Bron (The Spring), one of the last works by Rotterdam artist of Spanish descent Dora Dolz (1941–2008), it flows continuously past the hothouses and the Limonaia, under the green bridge (also designed by Dora Dolz), past the orchard, and finally drops over a small cascade into the Wantij.